TerrellAW/portfolio/README.md

 # Display your public key
 cat ~/.ssh/id_ed25519.pub
 ```
-Copy this key and add it to your GitHub account under Settings > SSH and GPG keys.
+Copy this key and add it to your GitHub repository under Settings > Deploy keys.

+Do not check box for Readonly deployments.

 ### 3. Test GitHub Connection
 ```bash